Who We Serve

 The Augustine Literacy Project is committed to providing caring, professionally-trained tutors for those whose families cannot afford to pay.
 The combination of nurture and knowledge that an Augustine tutor offers early to a young, at-risk student can mean the difference between productivity and a positive future, or a greater chance of falling further behind in school, dropping out, joblessness, and trouble with the law.
 Early reading proficiency is that important.

-Augustine tutors currently serve in the following elementary schools:
+Augustine tutors currently serve in the following elementary schools and community centers:

 - Greenville County